 - Illness: If students become ill during the school day, they must move to OR contact the office before leaving property so that parents/guardians can be contacted.
 When necessary, 911 will be called.
 Illness, resulting in missed assessments, requires a doctor's note to mitigate academic consequences (refer to the Assessment and Evaluation section of the Agenda.) - Extended Absences: Forms for extended absences (more than 1 day) are available in the office.
 Students are responsible for all work missed during the extended absence.
-Please respect our exam schedules and Provincial assessments (EQAO and the OSSLT), and PLAN HOLIDAYS ONLY DURING REGULAR SCHOOL VACATIONS.
+Please respect our summative assessment schedules and Provincial assessments (EQAO and the OSSLT), and PLAN HOLIDAYS ONLY DURING REGULAR SCHOOL VACATIONS.
 If you allow your child to go on holidays during regular school time, work must be submitted on time or a mark of zero may be assigned.
 It is the student's responsibility to know about and complete assignments.
-There will be no make-up tests or examinations for students who miss these due to family holidays. - Students arriving to class after the bell, indicating the beginning of a period, or late after lunch, MUST sign in at the office.
-Persistent lates will result in school consequences progressing to suspension. - If a student must leave the school early, parents/guardians are to send a note indicating the reason,.
+There will be no make-up tests or summative assessments for students who miss these due to family holidays. - Students arriving to class after the bell, indicating the beginning of a period, or late after lunch, MUST sign in at the office.
+Persistent lates will result in school consequences progressing to suspension. - If a student must leave the school early, parents/guardians are to send a note indicating the reason, or contact the Main Office.
 Students must sign out in the office before leaving the school early, provided that a parent/guardian has contacted the Main Office to notify.
 Once a student is signed out, they are to leave the property. - Insist that homework be done.
 The amount of homework will vary according to the grade, level, and nature of the course.
-Students can always review their notes, or work ahead in their textbooks/Chromebooks. - If you have any concerns about your student's progress or attendance, do not hesitate to contact the school.
-We are pleased at any time to arrange an interview with individual teachers, a Guidance Counsellor, your VicePrincipal or Principal.
+Students can always review their notes, or work ahead in their textbooks/Chromebooks.